Efficiency-fluctuation trade-offs in biomolecular assembly processes: Introduction

-where $\langle y_i \rangle$ and $\mathrm{Var}(y_i)$ denote the stationary-state mean and variance for the abundance of component $Y_i$.
-Throughout, our results apply to ergodic systems for which time-averages of individual systems are equivalent to stationary-state ensemble averages.
+where $\langle x_i \rangle$ and $\mathrm{Var}(x_i)$ denote the stationary-state mean and variance for the abundance of component $X_i$. \comm{Using stationary moment invariants between pairs of specified components~\cite{Hilfinger2016a}, allows us to derive lower bounds on fluctuations for specified components within broad classes of assembly processes.
+Throughout, our results apply to ergodic systems for which time-averages of the specified components within individual systems are equivalent to stationary-state ensemble averages.
+See Appendix Sects.~\ref{sect: dynamics of incompletely specified systems},~\ref{sect: general relations} and Ref.~\cite{Hilfinger2016a} for details of the approach.}